-Felllowship Year at a Glance
+Fellowship at a Glance

 - March – May: Fellows complete one-on-one remote work with their selected mentor.
 Fellows and mentors focus on the Fellow’s customized program goals, such as publishing op-eds, giving speeches, and working towards tangible advocacy and policy objectives.

 - June In-person Training: Fellows meet in-person or virtually for an intensive story-telling training.

 - July – September: Remote work continues as Fellows receive support to write, pitch, and publish Op-Eds, complete media appearances, advocate for their work and broader policy change, and share their stories with targeted audiences.